Audit Laws

 Audit Comprehensiveness

-Statute specifies that early voting centers are included, but does not provide guidance on whether absentee or provisional ballots are included.
+The audit statute specifies that early voting centers are included but does not provide guidance on whether absentee or provisional ballots are included.
+In practice, it appears that absentee ballots are eligible to be included in the audit.
+For instance, see the 2024 Preferential Primary Audit Report.

 Transparency

-The audit report is to be made public.
-Statute does not provide guidance on whether the public is allowed to observe audit and/or whether they can check ballot marks.
+The audit report must be made public.
+Ark.
+Code § 7-4-121(a)(2)(E).
+Previous audit reports are available on the SBEC website.
+The statute does not provide guidance on whether the public is allowed to observe the audit or whether they can check ballot marks.

 Audit Counting Method